Key takeaways:

 With AI-powered website builders, you can create a site that looks good on any device, loads quickly, and stays aligned with your brand.
 These tools automatically adjust layouts, colors, and content based on your inputs, helping you save time without overspending.
 The goal is not to replace your ideas, but to take repetitive work off your plate.
 As McMullin puts it, “The best way to think about AI is not as a replacement, but as a reinforcer.”

 Many small businesses are already using AI this way.
-Network Solutions’ Website Builder, for example, lets you create a custom site by answering a few simple questions.
+Our Website Builder, for example, lets you create a custom site by answering a few simple questions.
 From there, it generates structured layouts, selects fonts and colors, and recommends relevant content tailored to your business.
 This approach reflects a broader shift McMullin highlights: “AI is most powerful when used as a collaborator, not a replacement.”

 By handling the technical setup and design foundations, AI-powered web design tools give business owners more space to focus on what matters most: their voice, their values, and their customer relationships.